Variable Matrix-Weighted Besov Spaces: Introduction

 The organization of the reminder of this article is as follows.

-In Section \ref{sec Apinfty}, we recall some basic concepts and properties of matrix $\ca_{p(\cdot),\infty}$ weights obtained in \cite{yyz25}, including the definition of matrix $\ca_{p(\cdot),\infty}$ weights (see Definition \ref{def infty}), the reducing operators for $\ca_{p(\cdot),\infty}$ weights (see Definition \ref{def reducing operator}), and the upper and lower dimensions of $\ca_{p(\cdot),\infty}$ weights (see Theorem \ref{dim ext}), which are widely used in this article.
+In Section \ref{sec Apinfty}, we recall some basic concepts and properties of matrix $\mathscr{A}_{p(\cdot),\infty}$ weights obtained in \cite{yyz25}, including the related reducing operators (see Definition \ref{def reducing operator}) and their upper and their lower dimensions (see Theorem \ref{dim ext}).
+Then we introduce the $\alpha$-convexification $\eta$-type operator and the $\alpha$-convexification maximal operator for $\mathscr{A}_{p(\cdot),\infty}$ matrix weights and, through establishing some sparse domination, we prove their boundedness on variable Lebesgue spaces (see Theorem \ref{bound max}), which are further used to show the boundedness of almost diagonal operators in Section \ref{sec abo}.